foliant-docs/foliantcontrib.pandoc/README.md

     > Use `!path` tag to ensure the value is converted into a valid path relative to the project directory.

 `vars`
 :   is a mapping of template variables and their values.
+They will be added to pandoc command as `--variable key[=val]`.

+`meta`
+:   is a mapping of document metadata properties and their values.
+They will be added to pandoc command as `--metadata key[=val]`.

 `reference_docx`
 :   is the path to the reference document to used when building docx (see [“Templates”](http://pandoc.org/MANUAL.html#templates) in the Pandoc documentation).